Carport Regulations in Australia

 How do I find the right carport information?

 It can be very challenging finding the right information for your property.
-The best place to start is your local council website.
-Many have fact sheets on their websites for carports and minor domestic structures – simple search for ‘carport’ in the search box in the home page.
+The best place to start is your local council website as many have fact sheets on their websites for carports and minor domestic structures – simple search for ‘carport’ in the search box in the home page.

 What is a carport?